Mack leads Wofford against Western Carolina after 20-point performance | Federal News Network

 BOTTOM LINE: Wofford hosts the Western Carolina Catamounts after B.J.
 Mack scored 20 points in Wofford’s 65-60 overtime loss to the Samford Bulldogs.

-The Terriers are 8-4 in home games.
-Wofford is 2-1 in one-possession games.
+The Terriers are 8-4 on their home court.
+Wofford is 2-1 in games decided by 3 points or fewer.

-The Catamounts are 3-10 in conference games.
-Western Carolina is ninth in the SoCon allowing 77.2 points while holding opponents to 44.3% shooting.
+The Catamounts have gone 3-10 against SoCon opponents.
+Western Carolina is 4-2 when it turns the ball over less than its opponents and averages 12.3 turnovers per game.

-TOP PERFORMERS: Max Klesmit averages 2.2 made 3-pointers per game for the Terriers, scoring 14.7 points while shooting 33.5% from beyond the arc.
-Mack is averaging 15.8 points and 5.6 rebounds over the last 10 games for Wofford.
+TOP PERFORMERS: Isaiah Bigelow is averaging 9.3 points and 5.8 rebounds for the Terriers.
+Mack is averaging 14.1 points over the last 10 games for Wofford.

-Nick Robinson is averaging 15.4 points, 7.4 rebounds and 3.2 assists for the Catamounts.
+Nick Robinson is shooting 39.5% and averaging 15.4 points for the Catamounts.
 Joe Petrakis is averaging 2.2 made 3-pointers over the last 10 games for Western Carolina.

 LAST 10 GAMES: Terriers: 5-5, averaging 69.3 points, 28.5 rebounds, 13.8 assists, 5.1 steals and 1.5 blocks per game while shooting 45.9% from the field.
 Their opponents have averaged 66.7 points per game.